+Notes
-Note 1: Adjustments only impact saturated colors, and not the white point of the display, or any neutral colors.

-Note 2: Adjustments are intentionally applied after the display has been calibrated and the ICC/ColorSync profile has been generated, so any adjustments made using the 6 Axis Color Trim are not reflected in the ICC/ColorSync profile.

-Note 3: This feature is only available with the MultiSync PA series, P232W, P241W, and P242W models.

-Note 4: This feature is not intended as a substitute for accurate output device ICC/ColorSync profiles.
+- 1: Adjustments only impact saturated colors, and not the white point of the display, or any neutral colors. - 2: Adjustments are intentionally applied after the display has been calibrated and the ICC/ColorSync profile has been generated, so any adjustments made using the 6 Axis Color Trim are not reflected in the ICC/ColorSync profile. - 3: This feature is only available with the MultiSync PA series models, P232W, P241W, and P242W models.
+See the "Features by Model" on page 57 for all model specific functionality. - 4: This feature is not intended as a substitute for accurate output device ICC/ColorSync profiles.
 It should be used only to make minor adjustments when necessary.